Privacy in Foundation Models: A Conceptual Framework for System Design: Introduction

-\begin{itemize} \item We introduce a systematic process incorporating various \textit{RAI patterns}, specifically focusing on foundation model-based software systems, placing a strong emphasis on \textit{privacy}.
-This process equips stakeholders with the tools to better understand how privacy can be ensured within foundation model-based systems from various perspectives.
+\begin{itemize} \item We introduce a systematic process incorporating various \textit{RAI patterns}, specifically focusing on FM-based software systems, placing a strong emphasis on \textit{privacy}.
+This process equips stakeholders with the tools to better understand how privacy can be ensured within FM-based systems from various perspectives.

-\item The proposed conceptual framework is designed to have broad applicability.
-This framework allows stakeholders to assess risks and make informed decisions.
+\item Our conceptual framework has broad applicability.
+The framework allows stakeholders to assess risks and make informed decisions.
 It plays a crucial role in identifying recurring patterns or strategies within the system planning and design process.
 Additionally, it assists in forecasting maintenance costs associated with addressing specific concerns, such as estimating anticipated maintenance expenses over a defined time period.

 \item We introduce an \textit{RAI patterns pool}, which can be generically applied for evaluating other QAs in foundation model-based systems.
 This pool takes into consideration stakeholder expectations, ethical parameters, and risk assessment.
 The evaluation process is to make sure transparency and trustworthy and is enriched with practical insights derived from real-world industry scenarios.